SRGuyYT/matrix/README.md

 ---

-# 🚀 Sky0Cloud Matrix/Synapse "God-Mode" Deployment Guide
+# 🚀 Sky0Cloud Matrix/Synapse Deployment Guide

 This guide overhauls the deployment for `sky0cloud.dpdns.org`.
 It is optimized for **Cloudflare Tunnels**, fixes **CORS loops**, and ensures **PostgreSQL** stability.